Friday, November 1, 2019 | Lincoln Park Student Center Room 120AB

-At this event, participants will learn about and practice several interventions designed to help students recover bandwidth, beginning with a strengths perspective about what skills and abilities they are bringing to the table – “funds of knowledge.”
+At this event, participants learned about and practice several interventions designed to help students recover bandwidth, beginning with a strengths perspective about what skills and abilities they are bringing to the table – “funds of knowledge.”
 The interventions include values affirmation, connecting the known to the unknown, growth mindset and neurobics, and high-hope syllabi.

-Watch video of the 2019 Fall Forum Keynote here.
+Watch the 2019 Fall Forum keynote here.

 View photos from the 2019 Fall Forum here.

 Keynote Speaker: Cia Verschedlen

 Cia Verschelden is the Vice President of Academic and Student Affairs at Malcolm X College.
 Most recently, she was the Executive Director of Institutional Assessment at University of Central Oklahoma (UCO).
 At UCO, she taught in sociology and in the first-year program; at Kansas State University, where she was on the faculty for 21 years, she taught social welfare and social policy, women’s studies, and nonviolence studies.
 Cia has a B.S. in psychology from Kansas State University, an M.S.W. from The University of Connecticut, and an Ed.D. from Harvard University.
 Her book, Bandwidth Recovery: Helping Students Reclaim Cognitive Resources Lost to Poverty, Racism, and Social Marginalization, was published in 2017 by Stylus.